Okoro’s layup lifts No. 22 Auburn past South Alabama, 70-69

 BIG PICTURE

-Auburn: The Tigers made 10 of 24 3-pointers, but were just 12 of 22 from the free throw line.
+Auburn: The Tigers made 10 of 24 3-pointers, but they were just 12 of 22 from the free-throw line.

 South Alabama: Trailed by 10 points with four minutes left.
 Fox scored 11 of the Jaguars’ final 13 points.
 Lost by 40 to Auburn last season.